takumayumi/e-VENT/README.md

 # e-VENT

 e-VENT is a simple Java application and was developed to help events specialists for event management and/or event planning.

-This is our final project in Programming Applications subject in Saint Louis University, Baguio City.
+This is my team's final project in Programming Applications subject in Saint Louis University, Baguio City.

 ## Installation